Why are Moebius’ 2001 kits so disappointing?

 To save money many parts on Moebius kits are all one big piece, so you have to mask areas off and paint them.
 Bleah.
 In the case of the EVA pod this is actually quite a hassle to do well and get a good finished model.

-Another pain from the EVA pod.
+Another nuisance from the EVA pod.
 This ribbed wedge detail should be black and the rest of the kit white.
 Look at the way the fins intersect with the curved section.
-Not only is that not movie accurate, but each raised fin is a huge pain in the ass to mask off for painting purposes.
+Not only is that not movie accurate (the whole wedges went into a slot in the sphere in the full-sized movie pods), but each raised fin is a huge pain in the ass to mask off for painting purposes.

-All of that crap (multiplied by 8 since that's how many wedges there are) would have been eliminated had they designed the pieces as separate components.
+All of that crap (multiplied by 7 since that's how many wedges there are with ridges) would have been eliminated had they designed the pieces as separate components.

 Not designed for lighting

-The Space Station V model in the film is famous for its illuminated windows, shining as it spins gracefully through the black of night.
+The Space Station V model in the film is famous for its illuminated windows, shining as it spins gracefully through the permanent night of space.
 But the Moebius kit?
 The windows are all solid plastic.

 So either you have to laboriously cut out each window with a knife, or else you have to laboriously cut out bits of masking tape and cover each window before painting on thick layers of light-blocking paint.
 And backlit milky plastic with painted surrounds never looks good.

-I’m not a model manufacturer, but I doubt it would have been cost prohibitive to have deeper window moulds that went all the way through.
-Then you’d have nice clean holes you could simply back with tracing paper.
-If you wanted to stick LEDs back there, then you could.
-If you don't want to light it, the openings still look like windows.
+I’m not a model manufacturer, but I doubt it would have been cost-prohibitive to have deeper window moulds that went all the way through.
+Then you’d have nice clean holes you could simply back with tracing paper. (and throw a sheet of paper in the box at almost zero extra cost!)
+If the builder wanted to stick LEDs back there, then they could.
+If they don't want to light it, the openings still look like windows.

 Another example: Moebius spent a surprising amount of effort on the EVA pod interior, getting quite a bit of it right.
 But the pushbuttons are just raised projections, again in thick milky-white plastic.